R-Jayasree/Machine-Learning/Assignment4/README.md

-# Ensemble Model Evaluation for Breast Cancer Diagnosis
+# Assignment 4 : Ensemble Prediction and Decision Tree Model Evaluation

+## **Objective**
+To build classifiers such as Decision Tree, AdaBoost, Gradient Boosting, XGBoost, Random Forest, and Stacked Models (using SVM, Na¨ıve Bayes, Decision Tree) and evaluate their performance through 5-Fold Cross-Validation and hyperparameter tuning.

-📖 **Project Overview**
+## **Task Overview**

-This project provides a comprehensive analysis and comparison of a single Decision Tree classifier against various advanced ensemble methods for the task of breast cancer diagnosis.
-The core of the project is a single Python script designed for Google Colab that implements a full machine learning pipeline, from data preprocessing to model evaluation.
+This task provides a comprehensive analysis and comparison of a single Decision Tree classifier against various advanced ensemble methods for the task of breast cancer diagnosis.
+The core of the task is to implement a full machine learning pipeline, from data preprocessing to model evaluation.
 A detailed LaTeX report accompanies the code, documenting the experiment's aim, methodology, results, and conclusions.

 The primary goal is to determine if ensemble techniques (bagging, boosting, and stacking) offer a significant performance improvement over a single decision tree for this classification problem.

-📊 **Dataset**
+## **Dataset**

 The experiment utilizes the **Wisconsin Diagnostic Breast Cancer (WDBC)** dataset.